Home » Converting a Campervan: A Beginners Guide

 The conundrum with any conversions is that if you want the vehicle to be suitable for more people it’s going to weigh more (more beds/seats etc).
 However, you’ll also need a larger payload for the additional passengers.
 It is possible, even likely that if you are doing a conversion for 5 people and don’t pay close attention to the weight that you will end up with a vehicle that can only legally carry 3.
 You should be aiming for a payload which would allow normal reasonable use with the advertised occupancy.

-Most recycling centres, scrap metal yards and landfill sites will have a weigh bridge.
-If you drive onto the scales you can request a weigh bridge reading and for a fee (£6-£50) you should also be able to get a printed readout.
-Keep a copy of this in the vehicle.
-The unladen weight needs to be a realistic heaviest example of the vehicle as it would be when handing it over to a customer.
-This would include:
+The government website lists weighbridges around the country, but most recycling centres, scrap metal yards and landfill sites will also have them.
+If you drive onto the scales, you can request a weighbridge reading for a fee (price varies from £5-£50) and you should also be able to get a printed readout.

 - A completed conversion!